Planar lattices do not recover from forest fires

-\begin{rem} Henceforth we will write, for $n \leq N$, $\pi(n,N) = \pi(N/n) = c (N/n)^{-(2+\la)}$, where $c$ and $\la$ are given by Lemma~\ref{lemma:Eprob} (ii).
+\begin{rem} Henceforth we will write, for $n \leq N$, $\pi(n,N) = \pi(N/n) = c (N/n)^{-(2+\lambda)}$, where $c$ and $\lambda$ are given by Corollary~\ref{cor:la}.
 This is to emphasize that the computations may be carried through with different types of arm events with power-law behavior.
-Moreover we will only use the fact that there exist constants $c_1,c_2 >0$ such that, for all $n \leq m \leq N$
+The quasi-multiplicativity property of probabilities of such events is essential.
+For $\pi$ it states that there exist constants $c_1,c_2 >0$ such that, for all $n \leq m \leq N$,

 \end{rem}